mk-fg/games/README.rst

   each run (as cache-file contains all the info).

-  piratez-melee-calc.json next to the script is a sample cache file with probably quite out-of-date stats, extracted from some old-ish mod version.
+  piratez-melee-calc.json next to the script is a sample cache file with probably quite out-of-date stats, extracted from some old-ish mod version (0.99J2 at the time of writing).

 - `piratez-melee-calc.html
   <https://mk-fg.github.io/games/openxcom/piratez-melee-calc.html>`_

-  Straight-up translation of the calculator script above to JS/D3-based in-browser tool.
+  Straight-up translation of the python/console calculator script above to JS/D3-based in-browser tool, so that it's not so linux-exclusive.

-  Can be used with json cache file comitted in the repo via link above, otherwise just put both html and json into same path and run html via browser.
+  Can be used with json cache file comitted in the repo via link above, otherwise just put html and generated json cache into same path and run html via browser.

 .. _OpenXCOM XPirateZ mod: https://www.ufopaedia.org/index.php/Piratez